MetFix Foundations Course

 Metabolism

-The process of converting food into energy, allowing the body to function, grow, and repair itself.
+The process of converting food into energy and structure, allowing the body to function, grow, and repair itself.
+The combined effect of catabolic and anabolic processes.

 Mitochondria

-Organelles within cells that produce energy through processes like fatty acid oxidation.
+Organelles within cells that produce energy in the form of ATP.

 Mitochondrial Dysfunction